james-bjss/fargate-aws-github-runner/README.md

 This assumes you have Docker or compatible tooling for building container images.
 It also requires at least Node 16.x > The below assumes you have already created an ECR registry.
 If not, see the example terraform for reference on how to do this.

 NB.
-Currently the zip files and container images are not published, but I will endevour to get around to this.
+Currently the zip files and container images are not published, but I will endeavour to get around to this.

 ### Runner Images